MSecure/contact-tracing-us/Nevada/README.md

     - Permission: android.permission.BIND_JOB_SERVICE[android:exported=true]
     - Permission: android.permission.DUMP[android:exported=true]
     - [False Positive] bacause these two permission are only used by Android System; and we assume that the system is not malicious.
-    - [Possible False Positive] com.google.android.play.core.assetpacks.AssetPackExtractionService
+    - [False Positive] com.google.android.play.core.assetpacks.AssetPackExtractionService.
+This is added by Google automatically.